Perth Stadium Station Construction

 - Mid 2016: Platforms 1, 2 and 3.

 - Mid 2017: Platforms 4, 5 and 6

 - Mid 2017: Stadium Station construction completed.

-Video text with computer generated animation: The six-platform Stadium Station is part of the new Perth Stadium transport strategy.
-With a train leaving every two to three minutes, Stadium Station will move 28,000 people on event days.
+Video text with computer generated animation: The six-platform Perth Stadium Station is part of the Perth Stadium transport strategy.
+With a train leaving every two to three minutes, Perth Stadium Station will move 28,000 people on event days.

 To minimise rail disruptions, two tower cranes will be positioned clear of the operating Armadale/Thornlie lines.

 Through clever design, the steel concourse deck is 75% lighter, creating project savings.
 Such as reducing the number of piles from 250 to 180 and reducing the number of columns per platform from 6 to 3, making it a better passenger experience.

 Rail operations will then switch into the completed section of the station to allow the third and final platform to be built.